surifirstpin/biplus_documentation/docs/README.md

 ### “What we have is a data glut.
 ### A Random walk down Data Street
 ### Abundant data and one right insight
+##3 Turn your data into information and, Information into insight
 Speed
 Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerfull math engine through which it provides the data at earliest.